death

 Sheila and I watched a British TV show that included a ‘death-by-drowning’ scene.
 The wrong person wound up dead in the pool in this mystery because of an identity mix-up.
 By coincidence, the very next night, an old movie featured the same cause of death.
 We began to wonder how often death by drowning actually occurs.

 While no stats were available specifically concerning murders caused by drowning, the general answer is that an average of about 11 drowning deaths happen every single day in the USA.
-It’s actually a huge global problem, not just here, and is the third leading cause of unintentional death worldwide.
+It’s actually a huge global problem, not just here, and in 2023 was the third leading cause of unintentional death worldwide.
 In 2019, an estimated 236,000 people died from drowning around the world.
 This number excluded deaths by vessels capsizing, natural disasters, or intentional drowning deaths (suicide or homicide).

 https://www.who.int/news-room/fact-sheets/detail/drowning